Our world class faculty has over 150 years of combined teaching experience!

 Ms. Luzwick began her classical background with Pamela Johnson-Tanis (Joffrey/ABT/NYC) and Richard Ellis and Christine DuBoulay (Saddler’s Wells).
 Training expanded to include Chicago’s Ruth Page Foundation, Lou Conte Dance Studio, Joel Hall Dance Studio and Ballet Chicago as well as New York’s Joffrey Ballet and Alvin Ailey School.
 Her career started with the Joel Hall Dancers while guesting with regional companies such as Salt Creek Ballet and Ballet Theatre of Chicago (Ivan Nagy).
 With a passion for the eclectic, she performed with Radio City Music Hall, jumped into Musical Theatre with venues such as Drury Lane Theatre, Oakbrook and Marriott Theatre, Lincolnshire and worked the industrial circuit with corporations such as McDonald’s and Mandalay Entertainment.
 Over a 7 year span she consistently was awarded principal and soloist contracts to perform in many of the Lyric Opera of Chicago’s beautiful productions.
 In 2013 she traveled to New York city to work as a principal dancer for The Met.
 She has always considered herself a lifelong student of “all things movement” and has supplemented her curiosities with Pilates, Yoga, Aerial Silk and even Boxing.
 Ms. Luzwick has taught throughout the Chicagoland area for over 20 years at various colleges and establishments and has privately coached and choreographed for college admissions, competitions and independent choreography projects.
 As a teacher her emphasis is on clean, safe technique as it individually applies to each dancer.
 As a choreographer she pushes for the artistry & storytelling aspects of dance as it translates into making a connection with the audience and equally important, one’s self.

-A JSSB graduate, Ms. Murphy has a BA in Dance from Columbia College Chicago with a concentration in Performance & Choreography.
+A JSSB graduate, Mrs. Lofgren has a BA in Dance from Columbia College Chicago with a concentration in Performance & Choreography.
 She worked with some of the country’s most well-known choreographers & companies, including Joe Goode Performance Group, before changing her focus to teaching and choreography.
-She has taught throughout the Chicagoland area at both the recreational and pre-professional level and has created programming and curriculum for park district dance programs for children and adults of all ages, specifically for early childhood dance.
-Her choreography has been seen in productions of Hello, Dolly!
-Joseph and The Amazing Technicolor Dream Coat, Crazy for You, A Chorus Line, Hairspray, Anything Goes, The Little Mermaid and most recently Sister Act.
+She has taught throughout the Chicagoland area at both the recreational and pre-professional level and has created programming and curriculum for dance programs for children and adults of all ages, specifically for early childhood dance.
+She values strong technique and strives to create an environment for her students that allows them to train safely and study the art of dance while learning skills that will encourage confidence and strength both inside and outside of the studio.
+Her choreography has been seen in dozens of musical theater productions, and she continues to work on new shows when scheduling allows.